Cracking Up (1977 film): Release

 "Like a number of other films made for college-age audiences Cracking Up was test marketed in Champaign, Illinois."

 Reception

 A retrospective mixed review of the film compared it to Saturday Night Live.
 "Various alumni from such improvisational groups as The Ace Trucking Company and Firesign Theatre here attempted a parody of television news and sitcoms revolving around a newscast about a California earthquake", according to American International Pictures: a filmography.
 TV Guide called it a "weak laugher".

+Sequel

+As announced on IMDB, Cracking Up will be receiving a Sequel in mid to late 2027.